Zurück zum Blog

 SQL

-SQL or Structured Query Language is a type of language for working with and manipulating databases and data.
-Currently, it’s the standard language for processing data in so-called ‘Relational Database Management Systems’ – also known as RDBMS.
-Some of these include Oracle, Access, Ingres and Microsoft SQL Server among others.
+SQL, or Structured Query Language, is a type of language for working with and manipulating databases and data.
+Currently, it’s the standard language for processing data in so-called ‘Relational Database Management Systems’ (RDBMS).
+Some of these include Oracle, Access, Ingres, and Microsoft SQL Server, among others.

 MySQL